Learning Password Best Practices Through In-Task Instruction: Discussion

 \textbf{Interactive acknowledgment guidance.} Require active engagement when completeness at the point of creation is essential.
 Because such engagement adds effort, use it sparingly.
 A staged strategy can be useful: require acknowledgment after repeated violations, and relax it once consistent compliance is observed.

-\textbf{Address rule-specific and validator transparency issues.} Rule-level results indicate that \textit{Length}, \textit{Uppercase}, \textit{Number}, and \textit{Personal Information} were usually satisfied, while \textit{Symbol} rules were more variable.
+\textbf{Address rule-specific and validator transparency issues.} Rule-level results indicate that some rules were easier to satisfy and recognize than others.
+In our findings, \textit{Symbol} remained the most variable rule, while the survey analyses suggested clearer advantages for some rule types, especially symbol- and number-related questions.
 To improve consistency, make acceptance rules visible at the point of entry: show a brief example of acceptable characters, clarify any restrictions, and confirm acceptance immediately after the change.
 When assessing knowledge with survey questions, avoid multi-rule survey questions.